LewisTowart/tech258_cloud/security/vpc-setup.md

 # Allow forwarding of TCP traffic from source subnet to destination subnet on port 27017
 sudo iptables -A FORWARD -p tcp -s 10.0.2.0/24 -d 10.0.4.0/24 --destination-port 27017 -m tcp -j ACCEPT
 ```
 This command allows forwarding of TCP traffic from a source subnet (`10.0.2.0/24`) to a destination subnet (`10.0.4.0/24`) on port 27017.
 It is commonly used in network configurations to allow specific types of traffic between different subnets or network segments.
+Allowing Mongodb requests to move between the machines.

 ```
 # Allow forwarding of ICMP (ping) traffic from source subnet to destination subnet for new and established connections
 sudo iptables -A FORWARD -p icmp -s 10.0.2.0/24 -d 10.0.4.0/24 -m state --state NEW,ESTABLISHED -j ACCEPT
 ```
-This command allows forwarding of ICMP (Internet Control Message Protocol) traffic, commonly used for ping requests, from a source subnet to a destination subnet for new and established connections.
+This command allows forwarding of ICMP (Internet Control Message Protocol) traffic, commonly used for *ping requests* , from a source subnet to a destination subnet for new and established connections.
 ICMP is used for various network diagnostic tasks, including testing the reachability of a host and measuring round-trip times.

 ```
 # Set default policy to drop all incoming traffic
 sudo iptables -P INPUT DROP
 ```
-This command sets the default policy for the INPUT chain to drop all incoming traffic that does not match any of the preceding rules.
+This command sets the default policy for the INPUT chain to *drop all incoming traffic that does not match any of the preceding rules* .
 It provides a default level of security by blocking all incoming connections unless explicitly allowed by specific rules.

 ```
 # Set default policy to drop all forwarded traffic